Introduction to Iot in Projects

 - A Drowsiness Detection Module based on the EEG was proposed for people who still have pending work to do after a hectic day and need to stay awake to complete the same.
 So, it’s hard to keep up and complete the work after a tiring day.
 With the aid of Brain Waves, this device can sense an individual’s mental state.

-- On the mobile application, the user sets a timer and the module is in ON state until the timer is on.
+- On the mobile application, the user sets a timer, and the module is in an ON state until the timer is on.
 The program will also hold the sleep pattern for the users, and this information will be stored in the cloud.
 The Application will track the pattern and make suggestions as needed.

 4. Smart Building Project: Deployment of IoT in commercial and public buildings